GoldenFishes/zhouqiangong/_pages/about.md

 <span class='anchor' id='skills'></span>
 # Skills
 🔹 Programming Languages:
-Proficient in Python; familiar with Java, C++, and R.
+Experienced in Python development; have a basic understanding of Java, C++, and R.

 🔹 Development Environment:
 Experienced in Linux development; comfortable with terminal-based workflows and scripting.